This is a provisional version of the competition rules. If you have any feedback, please contact .

 The solution provided by the contestant must be contained in one source file as specified in the task statement.

-As Java Virtual Machine uses multiple threads internally, using multiple threads is allowed in all programming languages.
-Note that the running time of the submission will be counted as a sum of running times of all threads.
+As the Java Virtual Machine uses multiple threads internally, using multiple threads is allowed in all programming languages.
+Note that the running time of the submission will be counted as a sum of the running times of all threads.
 E.g. if there were two threads running for 5 seconds each (thus, the program finishes in 5 seconds), then the running time of the submission will be 10 seconds.

 Each task will be divided into several subtasks, each worth a portion of the total points.